Yahoo! map showing Cutchogue on Long Island

 --1990 opening of new juvenile section

---1996 opening of the local history
+--1996 opening of the local history room

 Thanks to Chris Zaneski for historical information